-Cleveland Clinic's Heart & Vascular Institute offers a post-baccalaureate, certificate-based Cardiovascular Perfusion program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Cleveland Clinic's Heart, Vascular, & Thoracic Institute offers a post-baccalaureate, certificate-based Cardiovascular Perfusion program accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 The program is not affiliated with an academic institution.
 Students successfully completing the program are eligible to become certified by the American Board of Cardiovascular Perfusion.
-(Note: Some states require perfusionists to be licensed.)
+(Note: Some states require perfusionists to be licensed - graduates are not eligible for licensure in NY state)